Robust walking based on MPC with viability guarantees: Results and Discussion

 \subsection{Effect of different realistic uncertainties}

 In this subsection, we study the effects of different realistic uncertainties on performance.
 We perform these tests to quantify the robustness of the proposed two-level MPC controller with viability projection and to motivate how changing the slow MPC cost weights can add extra robustness to the control pipeline.
+We also compare the results of Conventional MPC without viability projection with our proposed approach to show how much robustness our method can add to the control pipeline in the presence of different uncertainties.
 Then, in the next subsection, we use BO to systematically find the optimal cost weights that trade-off performance and robustness.